mine-cetinkaya-rundel/quarto-tip-a-day/_tweets.md

 ------------------------------------------------------------------------

-#quartotip 13: If you\'re a Homebrew person, chances are you\'d like to install and update Quarto with Homebrew.
+#quartotip 13: If you're a Homebrew person, chances are you'd like to install and update Quarto with Homebrew.
-Read on for a couple more options for doing so!
+Read on for a couple options for doing so!

 Read more: https://mine-cetinkaya-rundel.github.io/quarto-tip-a-day/posts/13-homebrew/